Codeine Addiction Signs, Symptoms and Treatment

 If you're looking for upscale inpatient Codeine rehab facilities for yourself or a relative, it's critical to first understand the substance and its effects, as well as what treatment options are available.
 That will allow you to find a specialty rehab facility to address that particular addiction.
 Our luxury Codeine rehab advisors can connect you with the top treatment centers.
 Simply call our at no cost Codeine hotline at 1-888-744-0789 when you're ready to get started.

-Codeine is a weak narcotic painkiller, similar in chemical structure to morphine.
-It is used in the treatment of moderately severe pain and can be obtained in some countries without a prescription.
+Codeine is a relatively weak opioid painkiller – similar in chemical structure to morphine, but with just a fraction of its potency.
+It is used in the treatment of mild to moderately severe pain and can be obtained in some countries without a prescription.

 Identify the Signs of Codeine Addiction

-Preoccupation with getting more codeine
+Preoccupation with getting more codeine.

 Some additional signs of codeine addiction can include:

-- Loss of appetite and weight loss
+- Loss of appetite and weight loss.

-- Clammy hands and feet
+- Cold sweats, clammy hands and feet.

-- Mood swings
+- Mood swings.

-- Changes in sleeping patterns
+- Changes in sleeping patterns.2

 Long-Term Effects of Abuse